GuruSR/Watchy_GSR/Usage.md

 Button usage:

-- "Menu" (SW1):  Activates/Toggles items, for Alarms, Timers and Step, advances forward where HH:MM is shown.
+- "Menu" (SW1):  Activates/Toggles items, for Alarms, Timers and Step, advances forward where HH:MM:SS is shown.
 In Turbo Time increases seconds.
-- "Back" (SW2):  Backs out of an item or backs up to previous section when in HH:MM areas.
+- "Back" (SW2):  Backs out of an item or backs up to previous section when in HH:MM:SS areas.
 -  "UP"  (SW3):  Moves menu selection up.
 When inside HH:MM it increases selected value (these cycle if above max value).
 - "DOWN" (SW4):  Moves menu selection down.
 When inside HH:MM it decrease selected value (these also cycle if below 0).